mgechev/angular-seed/README.md

 - [NativeScript](https://www.nativescript.org/) cross platform mobile (w/ native UI) apps.
 - [Electron](http://electron.atom.io/) cross platform desktop apps (Mac, Windows and Linux).

-You may use it to learn how to extend this seed for your own use cases or use the advanced seed if your project needs those features.
+You may use it to learn how to extend this seed for your own use cases.

 # Examples